We will be celebrating soon the feast days of two of my favorite saints, my sister saints, of St. Therese and St. Faustina.

 Check out some amazing gifts that come from Catholic Business.

-As you can see why these beautiful saints inspired me every day by their way of living out holiness.
+So as you can see why these beautiful saints inspired me every day by their way of living out holiness.

 With the love of Christ,